 Nationwide Criminal Database (Non-FCRA)

 This type of criminal search offers expanded multi-states coverage to help you locate records in areas where a subject may have resided or committed a criminal offense while passing through.
 Criminal database searches are not FCRA compliant and should be combined with an FCRA type search for employment or rental screening.
-We offer two types of criminal database searches: instant results and a next-day staff researched report.
+Learn about our Nationwide Criminal Database staff researched report.

 Real-Time Statewide Criminal (FCRA)